If you’re not planning to quit your job, do you even have one?

 - 42% more likely to high-grade their overall lives

-As can be seen, engaged employees feel better about their work and their well-being and lives in general.
+As can be seen, engaged employees feel better about their work, well-being, and lives.

 Conclusion: a low employee turnover should be your North Star metric